Eeswaran (soundtrack): Development

 The music for the film is composed by Thaman S, in his third collaboration with Silambarasan after Osthe (2011) and Vaalu (2015); first with Suseenthiran.
 Yugabharathi served as the primary lyricist, writing four songs for the album.
 Silambarasan, Ananthu, Deepak Blue, Aravind Srinivas, Roshini, Ananthu, ML Gayatri and Thaman served vocals for the songs.

 Thaman started working on the film's music in late-October 2020, soon after his involvement.
 In early November, he worked with the Chennai Strings Orchestra for recording the background score.
 By mid-December, Thaman completed working on the film's background score.
 He further attributed that he had completed all the composition and recording process within two months; the fastest film he scored after his Telugu film Businessman (2011).

 Release

 Before the audio release, the first song "Thamizhan Paattu" was served as the film's lead single, which was released on 14 December 2020.
-The film's soundtrack was launched on 2 January 2021 at the Albert Theatre in Chennai, which saw the attendance of the cast and crew.
+The film's soundtrack was launched on 2 January 2021 at the Albert Theatre in Chennai.